GustafEnebog/sheldon/README.md

 The weakness with the navigation of the Code Institutes LMS is here adressed with an everpresent Syllabus combined with

+The necessary focus on a Minimal Viable Product (MVP) has unfortunatly resulted in a unusually large "Features to implement in the future"-section

 <span style="color:#1591ea;font-weight:700;font-size:20px">
 Modules (within the Syllabus containing the Units) (Header)*
 </span>